CYCNO/wodo/readme.md

 <div style="display:flex; align-items: center; justify-content: center; gap: 30px;">
     <img src="/images/wodo-logo.png" alt="Wodo Logo"/>
+    <strong><i>minimath is a lightweight, pure-Python library for performing basic mathematical operations and utilities.
+It provides essential functions ranging from basic arithmetic to algebra and geometry, all implemented without any external libraries like math or numpy
+</i></strong>
 </div>

 A Simple yet Powerful Tool to manage your todos and organise it for different use cases through branches, Built in rust for fast performance